spcl/CheckEmbed/examples/description/README.md

 - GPT4-turbo: $1
 - GPT3.5: $0.05

-Running LLM-as-a-Judge for all subtask will result in an additional cost not superior to $1.
+Running LLM-as-a-Judge for all subtasks will result in an additional cost of no more than $1.